Carlton House Terrace: Background

 The land on which Carlton House Terrace was built had once been part of the grounds of St James's Palace, known as "the Royal Garden" and "the Wilderness".
-The latter was at one time in the possession of Prince Rupert of the Rhine (cousin of Charles II), and was later called Upper Spring Garden.

-From 1700 the land was held by Henry Boyle, who spent £2,835 on improving the existing house in the Royal Garden.
+The latter was at one time in the possession of Prince Rupert of the Rhine (cousin of Charles II) and was later called Upper Spring Garden.
+From 1700 the land was leased by Henry Boyle, who spent £2,835 on improving the existing house in the royal garden.
 Queen Anne issued letters patent granting Boyle a lease for a term of 31 years from 2 November 1709 at £35 per annum.
 Boyle was created Baron Carleton in 1714, and the property has been called after him since then, although at some point the "e" was dropped.